 Your PPC Immigration Target Area

-If you practice immigration law in a specific location, you can save money by using location targeting in your law firm's PPC ad campaigns.
+Suppose you practice immigration law in a specific location; you can save money by using location targeting in your law firm's PPC ad campaigns.
 This tactic will ensure that only people in your area see or click on your ads — you won't display ads to people in Florida if your practice is in Nebraska.

 When setting up your immigration attorney PPC campaign, you can establish location parameters.
 Then, your ads won't show up outside of those boundaries.
-You won't spend money on clicks that are never going to convert for your law firm.
+You won't spend money on clicks that will never convert for your law firm.
 It's important to take this step if you are optimizing your ads for expensive keywords.

 Some of the work you do to select your target keywords will also help you determine your best advertising method.
 Your audience research helps you understand where your target immigration law clients spend time online.